-The Organization has an agreement with The Community Foundation for Greater Atlanta, Inc. (the Foundation) to lease the Organization's facility at 499 Peachtree Street for ninety-nine years at an annual lease rate of \$1 per year.
+The Organization has an agreement with Metropolitan Foundation of Atlanta, Inc. (the Foundation) to lease the Organization's facility at 499 Peachtree Street for ninety-nine years at an annual lease rate of \$1 per year.
 The terms of the agreement with the Foundation do not allow any lien or encumbrance to be placed against the facility.
 Due to the nature of the lease, the Organization accounts for this property as if still owned.
+In July 2017, the Organization received a grant of \$750,000, which was contingent upon the transfer to the Foundation of title to the Organization's facility at 497 Peachtree Street.
+In connection with this transfer, this lease with the Foundation was amended and restated to include the Organization's facility at 497 Peachtree Street for ninety-nine years commencing on the new lease date, and to increase the annual lease rate to \$10 per year.